-ComfyTree Enterprises was an organization founded by women and ethnic minorities to reduce the barriers to knowledge and business opportunities in the cannabis industry for marginalized groups of people.
+ComfyTree Enterprises is an organization founded by women and ethnic minorities to reduce the barriers to knowledge and business opportunities in the marijuana industry for marginalized groups of people.
 At ComfyTree, we do not believe in the ‘illusion of inclusion.’
 We actively seek out and hire a diverse group of people.
 ComfyTree is 100% black owned and 50% woman owned.
 We also have 80% black affiliates, interns, and consultants within our network, as well as Native Americans and people who identify as LGBTQIA.
 We value supplier diversity and utilize diverse vendors from companies that are predominantly women and minority owned.
 We value inclusion without exclusion and honor the support of our allies who are not people of color or women, but who value making a difference in the cannabis industry and the world.

 The ComfyTree Cannabis Diversity Foundation serves to:

 Educate - Education is not only a priority, but it's also a cornerstone of what we do.
 We provide quality cannabis education from a variety of cross sections.
 We combine Fortune 500 business knowledge, college level instructional design, critical cultural examination, and advocacy-style community engagement.
-We educate marginalized entrepreneurs, media in their goal of understanding diversity in the cannabis industry, and owners and operators on how to adapt various principles.
+We educate marginalized entrepreneurs and media in their goal of understanding diversity in the cannabis industry, and owners and operators on how to adapt various principles.

-Elevate - We aim to promote holistic representation in the cannabis industry.
+Elevate - We aim to promote holistic representation in the marijuana industry.
 We actively seek opportunities to offer our platform and resources to provide visibility and access to marginalized groups.
 We provide a pathway into the cannabis industry and a stage on which to deliver.

 Emancipate - We provide tools to help our audience escape corporate America.
 We inspire creativity in entrepreneurship and provide practical tools for achieving dreams.
 We provide support to entrepreneurs that will assist them in taking their businesses to the next level.